 2. Reserve Your Bed for Sleep Only

-If you regularly use your bed for working, watching TV, scrolling social media, or other activities, your brain starts associating your bed with alertness rather than sleep.
+If you regularly use your bed for working, watching TV, scrolling through social media, or other activities, your brain starts to associate your bed with being awake rather than sleeping.

-This weakens what sleep researchers call “stimulus control,” which is the mental link between your bed and sleep.
+This weakens the mental connection between your bed and sleep.

 How to strengthen the bed-sleep connection: